Coronation of the Byzantine emperor: Raising on a shield

 Emperors acceding to a vacant throne were raised on a shield and crowned with a torc by a campiductor, whereupon the military standards were raised and the emperor acclaimed.
-The raising on the shield was not used in Leo I's accession, but was performed for the usurper Hypatius during the Nika Riots.
+The raising on the shield was not used in Leo I's accession, but was performed for the emperor Anastasius I in 491, the usurper Hypatius during the Nika Riots, and emperor Justin II in 565.
 In addition, this ritual featured in the succession dispute following the death of Anastasius, and before Justin I emerged as the preferred candidate.
 The imperial bodyguard of the Excubitors raised a tribune named John on a shield, but he was opposed by the Blues faction and stoned; likewise, the Scholae Palatinae troops tried to raise their own candidate, a magister militum, to the throne and proclaimed him atop a table in the palace, before they were attacked by the Excubitors and their candidate killed.

 Coronation with the diadem

 After the acclamation, the new emperor assumed the remainder of the imperial garb, namely the purple, ankle-length cloak, decorated with a golden square (tablion) and fastened by a bejeweled fibula clasp.
-The patriarch said a prayer, and the emperor was crowned with the diadem, which by this time had evolved to an elaborate gem-encrusted circlet.
+The patriarch said a prayer, and the emperor was crowned with the diadem, which by the 6th century had evolved to an elaborate gem-encrusted circlet.
 This type of dress is exemplified by the well-known mosaic of Justinian I at the Basilica of San Vitale in Ravenna.
-When co-emperors were crowned by a reigning emperor, the diadem was emplaced by the latter; otherwise it was the patriarch who placed the diadem on the new emperor.
-In the case of the coronation of Anastasius I, he retired to a nearby hall in the Great Palace for this part of the ceremony, while Leo I and Justin I were crowned with the diadem in the Hippodrome, but covered by the soldiers' shields.
+When co-emperors were crowned by a reigning emperor, as in the case of Leo II, the diadem was emplaced by the latter; otherwise it was the patriarch who placed the diadem on the new emperor.
+In the case of the coronation of Anastasius I, he retired from the Hippodrome to a nearby hall in the Great Palace for this part of the ceremony, while Leo I and Justin I were crowned with the diadem in the Hippodrome, but covered by the soldiers' shields.